JTC255/VC_Dinner_Tool/README.md

 1. Accepts a batch of uploaded resumes (PDF, DOCX, or TXT)
 2. Reads the candidate pool and samples it for context
-3. Generates a custom evaluation rubric tailored to your event focus
+3. Generates a custom evaluation rubric tailored to a user-specified event focus
-4. Scores each candidate against that rubric using one or two LLMs
+4. Scores each candidate against that rubric with one or two LLMs (Gemini, Claude)
-5. Ranks candidates by a weighted composite score (60% Crackedness, 40% Fit)
+5. Ranks candidates by a weighted composite score (Currently weighted 60% Crackedness, 40% Fit)
-6. Returns downloadable outputs: a rubric JSON, an Excel rankings spreadsheet, and per-candidate score detail files
+6. Returns outputs in downloadable format (i.e. a rubric JSON, an Excel rankings spreadsheet, and per-candidate score detail files)

 **Typical use cases:**

 - VC dinners and invite-only networking events
 - Demo day candidate triage
-- Founder roundtable curation
 - Internal candidate ranking before partner discussion

 ---

 ## Expected Runtime

 For a typical batch of resumes, expect roughly **10–15 minutes** end-to-end, especially in ensemble mode.
+Ensemble mode uses both Claude and Gemini to score resumes, averaging the results for improved robustness (slower runtimes and higher token cost).

-Runtime depends on:
+Runtime may depend on:
-- Number of resumes uploaded
+- Resume Batch Size
-- Resume length and text quality
+- Resume length
-- API latency from Anthropic and Google
-- Whether ensemble mode (Claude + Gemini) is enabled
+- Ensemble mode Used (Claude + Gemini)

 Claude-only mode is meaningfully faster.
 Ensemble mode is slower but generally more robust, since two independent models must agree on a rubric and scores before a final ranking is produced.